Ludophilia/Minishell/_docs/3 - execution.md

 		- The child PIPE node... (parent's left)
 			- left child (CMD(a)) will get pipeC[1] as ofd
-			- right child (CMD(c)) will get:
+			- right child (CMD(b)) will get:
 				- pipeC[0] as ifd.
 				- pipeP[1] as ofd. (inheritance mechanism on right)

-	- But by the way...
+	- Q2: But by the way...
 Should we open the pipe in the parent process or in child process?

 		- Each command is executed in their own subprocess (after fork).